Skip to main content

 Prevention Tips

-- Keep the Engine Compartment Clean: Oil leaks or dirt buildup in the distributor cap can cause carbon tracking.
-Fix leaks ASAP and blast out debris with compressed air every 10,000 miles.
+• Keep the distributor clean: Oil leaks or dirt buildup in the distributor cap cause carbon tracking and misfires.
+Fix leaks ASAP and blow out debris with compressed air every 10,000 miles.

-- Use Quality Components: Cheap aftermarket modules or coils die young.
-Stick with brands like MSD, Accel, or Holley for reliability.
-And don’t forget to torque the distributor mounting bolts to spec (usually 15–20 ft-lbs; check your manual).
+• Don’t skimp on quality: Cheap aftermarket modules or coils fail early.
+Stick with trusted brands like MSD, Accel, or Holley.
+And when you reinstall the distributor, torque those mounting bolts to spec (usually 15–20 ft-lbs—check your manual).

 How does a distributor module work?